Iswariya55/SYNCHRONOUS-UP-COUNTER/README.md

-Developed by: SIDDHARTH S
+Developed by: iswariya
-RegisterNumber: 24002384
+RegisterNumber: 24900725

 ### SYNCHRONOUS-UP-COUNTER